Roasted Cauliflower and Barley Pilaf

 Serve with:

-More barley recipes you’ll love!
+More great barley recipes you’ll love!

 - Barley Risotto Stuffed Portobello Mushrooms